josantonius/josantonius/README.md

 ## Hi there 👋

 I'm Jose, fullstack developer.
-Back-end by passion and front-end by obligation :grin:
+Back-end by passion and front-end by obligation 😄

 #### A little about me